Lipoxygenase: Human lipoxygenases

-With the exception of the 5-LOX gene which is located on chromosome 10q11.2, all six human LOX genes are located on chromosome 17.p13 and code for a single chain protein of 75–81 kiloDaltons and consisting of 662–711 amino acids.
-Mammalian LOX genes contain 14 (ALOX5, ALOX12, ALOX15, ALOX15B) or 15 (ALOX12B, ALOXE3) exons with exon/intron boundaries at highly conserved position.
-The 6 human lipoxygenases along with some of the major products that they make as well as some their associations with genetic diseases are as follows:
+With the exception of the gene encoding 5-LOX (ALOX5), which is located on chromosome 10q11.2, all six human LOX genes are located on chromosome 17.p13 and code for a single chain protein of 75–81 kilodaltons that consists of 662–711 amino acids.
+Mammalian LOX genes contain 14 (ALOX5, ALOX12, ALOX15, ALOX15B) or 15 (ALOX12B, ALOXE3) exons with exon/intron boundaries at highly conserved positions.
+The 6 human lipoxygenases along with some of the major products that they make, as well as some of their associations with genetic diseases, are as follows: